Kepasu/KI-Projekt-S2/README.md

 #### Predicting Wildfires using AI

-With the development of our climate the threat of wildfires grows by the day.
+With the development of our climate, the threat of wildfires grows by the day.
 For our group project in our CS course we decided fight this issue by building a program that can predict upcoming wildfires.
-It utilizes advanced machine learning to make predictions based on decades of weather data.
+It utilizes advanced machine learning to make predictions based on decades of fire and weather data.

 #### Our Data